Understanding the Difference Between Low-Fidelity and High-Fidelity Wireframes

 |Serves more as an initial brain dump of all potential software design ideas.||Serves more as a mid-way benchmark between the initial idea and the final design.|

 The choice is yours; however, an ideal way would be to start with low-fidelity wireframes and then modify them to create high-fidelity ones.
-At the end of the day, you should aim to optimize the user experience.
+It would be best if you aimed to optimize the user experience.

 So, what do you think will work for you?
 Feel free to share your inputs or feedback in the comments section below.

-Shishir is the founder of ChromeInfotech India Ltd., one of the leading android app development companies, globally.
-With an experience of over a decade, he knows how to manage both people and processes, effectively.
+Shishir is the founder of ChromeInfotech India Ltd., a leading android app development company globally.
+With over a decade’s experience, he effectively manages both people and processes.